alien-droid/evo2-variant-analysis/README.md

 ## 🧪 Functionality

 - View gene details and reference sequences.
-- Introduce a single nucleotide variation in the sequence.
+- Introduce a single-nucleotide variation in the sequence.
 - Predict the impact of that mutation using the Evo2 LLM.
 - Classify the result as:
   - `Likely Benign`